Summer Pre-College Studio for grades 9-11

 Bursley Hall is also the primary dining facility for BFA Preview.
 Learn more about the delicious and nutritious offerings at Bursley here.

 Scholarships are available to select students who have been accepted into the program.
 Students seeking financial assistance for Stamps Pre-College Studios must complete the “Financial Assistance” section of the SlideRoom application with the help of a parent/guardian and provide all required materials.
-A limited number of full and partial awards will be provided to students who demonstrate need and merit.
+A limited number of full and partial awards will be provided to students who demonstrate financial need and academic merit.

 Michigan residents may also apply for the Watson A. Young Scholarship, an initiative supported by the University of Michigan’s Center for Educational Outreach.
 The Watson A Young scholarship was established to support middle and high school students’ participation in summer opportunities at U-M that seek to develop students’ interests and abilities in academic disciplines and expose students to the experiences and possibilities provided by higher education.